weburg.com weburg.com

 Motivation

-I made this in part to help me learn and practice a variety of languages and toolchains, as well to provide a simple way for members of my household to do fun and silly networking stuff with whatever language or OS is preferred or available!
+I made this for various reasons.
+Initially, it was to help me learn and practice a variety of languages and toolchains while making something potentially useful to a wider audience.
+But it turns out, members of my household and I have used it to do fun and silly networking stuff with whatever language, OS, and PC is available.

 Currently supported languages and their client and server GitHub repositories